Change how your Universal Credit is paid in Scotland

 Read this page to find out more about the UC choices for people living in Scotland.

-Who is eligible for the Universal Credit choices
+What are the Universal Credit choices

 - your UC to be paid twice a month rather than monthly, and/or